 Guidelines for Design Temperature

-After pressure, it is important to understand the different term in the context of temperature
+After pressure, it is important to understand the different terms in the context of temperature

 Operating Temperature (OT): The OT is the temperature that prevails inside equipment and piping during the pre-dominant intended operation (in0C).